Updated: Nov 24

-The employee has the authority to recruit or dismiss other workers, as well as make suggestions for the hiring, firing, or promotion of others (which are given weight by the employer).
+The employee has the authority to recruit or dismiss other workers and make suggestions for the hiring, firing, or promotion of others (which are given weight by the employer).

-On the job, the employee uses independence and independent judgment on a daily basis.
+On the job, the employee uses independence and independent judgment daily.

 The employee must be salaried and work full-time.
-For full-time jobs in California, the monthly payment must be double the state's minimum wage.
+The monthly payment for full-time jobs in California must be double the state's minimum wage.

 The employee is "non-exempt" under the executive exemption and may be paying overtime if the employer cannot show any of the above elements.